9. Books, broadcasting, and the Bible College

 No. A fledgling Italian Bible School and a similar

 German effort were merged in the 1960s.
-They formed the European Nazarene Bible College
+They formed what is now European Nazarene College,

 - How many Italian students do we have in the Bible school?